 Japan Health Insurance Advice

-Health Insurance International is an independent medical broker focusing on Japan health insurance .
+Global Health Insurance can help you find the right insurance plan in Japan.
 We deliver impartial advice and recommendations to our clients based on their requirements, not on incentives from insurance companies.
-As Japan ’s largest medical insurance brokers we have expert knowledge on the full range of plans available and can select and advise you on the best plan to choose.
+Our insurance experts have extensive knowledge on the full range of expat health insurance plans available and can select and advise you on the best plan to choose.

 • Individual Plans